nugamus/mokuro-library/docs/features/shared-library.md

 * **Hybrid Visibility:** A user's library view is the union of `{My Private Uploads} ∪ {Admin's Public Uploads}`.
 * **Decoupled State:** "Read Status" and "Bookmarks" are strictly private.
 One user marking a volume as "Read" does not affect others.
 * **Non-Destructive Editing:** Users view the Admin's OCR text by default.
 If they make an edit, they seamlessly "fork" into a private branch.
 The original Admin text remains untouched.
-* **Self-Cleaning History:** The branching model is designed such that "Resetting" a branch automatically cascade-deletes purely private history, preventing database bloat without complex garbage collection scripts.
+* **Self-Cleaning History:** The branching model uses cascade deletes—"Resetting" a branch automatically removes the entire private history without complex garbage collection.

+**Related Document:** For detailed OCR versioning, conflict resolution, and rebase algorithms, see `ocr-version-control-v3.md`.

 ---